Basketball Offense - Kansas Zone PlaysBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Optionally, O1 could pass to O4 on the block.
 When this happens, O5 dives across the lane to the weakside block, looking for a pass from O4 and the inside shot (diagram C).

 Play #2O1 dribbles toward the right wing and O2 slides down to the corner and receives the pass there from O1 (diagram A).
-The outside low zone defender will come out to defend O2.
+The outside low zone defender usually comes out to defend O2.
 Next O2 skip-passes to O3 on the opposite wing (diagram B), and O4 cuts to the ballside elbow and occupies the middle zone defender.
 The skip-pass to O3 should get the left outside low defender to "lift" (come out to defend O3).

 O5 screens the remaining low zone defender who was guarding O2, and O2 cuts around the screen for the pass inside from O3.
 This could be a weakside lob pass and dunk for big college teams, or a pass to O2 cutting to the ballside block for smaller teams.

 Play #3O1 passes to O2 (diagram A below), and O5 flashes to the ballside elbow, and occupies the middle zone defender.
-O3 drops inside, getting ready to set his/her screen.
+O3 drops inside, getting ready to screen.
 O2 passes back to O1, as O3 screens the low defender for O4.
 O4 cuts to the left side for the quick pass from O1.
 It's important to notice that O1 aligns on left lane line-extended to have a good passing angle.

 - Kansas Zone Offense